mobinite/scripts/jenkins-installation/README.md

-Install jenkins in ubuntu server before running this command make sure your http port is enabled.
+Install jenkins in ubuntu server before running this command make sure 8080 port is enabled.